 We also endeavour to make our PE lessons inclusive and inspiring to allow all children the opportunity to achieve personal successes.
 Through various opportunities to compete in games and other physical activities, we aim to build character and help to embed values such as fairness and respect.

 Our PE curriculum is designed to fulfil the requirements of the National Curriculum for Physical Education.
-We follow the Lancashire Scheme of Work units for PE, using PE passport and supplement teaching with outside specialist coaches such as, AFC Fylde.
+We follow the Lancashire Scheme of Work units for PE, using PE passport and supplement teaching with outside specialist coaches such as, AFC Fylde and Healthy Heads.

 Learning has been mapped out and sequenced through each Key Stage in order to ensure coverage of skills and clear progression.
 A range of activities will be provided with a broad base of movement knowledge, skills and understanding, which children can refine and expand throughout their primary school years.
 We recognise that PE teaching may need repetition and development, therefore Fundermental Skills are repeated through certain year groups.
 This enables children to develop and reinforce their learning and abilities of Physical Education in order to improve.